Euler systems and relative Satake isomorphism: Introduction

+The idea of using spherical varieties in the construction of Euler systems goes back to Cornut \cite{CornutES}.
+Unfortunately, there is a gap in his construction related to the definition of Hecke operators, as explained in \cite{ShahHeckeDescent}.
+From the point of view of our framework, his setting presents additional features worthy of further investigation (cf.~Remark~\ref{rmk:1}).

-In certain spherical settings where classes are obtained by a pushforward construction, Loeffler gave a construction of wild norm relations \cite{LoefflerSpherical}.
+In certain spherical settings where classes are obtained by a pushforward construction, Loeffler gave a systematic construction of wild norm relations \cite{LoefflerSpherical}.
 He also considered more general cases where a mirabolic subgroup has an open orbit (Definition 4.1.1 of \emph{op.~cit.}).
 In many such cases, we reinterpret the mirabolic subgroup as the point stabilizer of a naturally occurring affine \emph{inhomogeneous} spherical variety.
 However, in some examples such as $(\mathrm{GSp}_4,\GL_2\times_{\G_m}\GL_2)$, only a parabolic subgroup of $\bG$ has an open orbit.
 Our method does not handle this case.
-This is an Eisenstein degeneration of the spherical pair $(\mathrm{SO}_4\times\mathrm{SO}_5,\mathrm{SO}_4)$, in a precise sense explained in \cite{LR-EisDegeneration}, so it would be interesting to understand how this can be interpreted as an operation on spherical varieties.
+This is an Eisenstein degeneration of the spherical pair $(\mathrm{SO}_4\times\mathrm{SO}_5,\mathrm{SO}_4)$, and it would be interesting to understand how this can be interpreted as an operation on spherical varieties.

 During the preparation of this work, the preprint \cite{ShahZeta} was posted.
 Shah considered a similar local question as \eqref{eqn:???}, phrased using double cosets on the group $\mb{G}$.
 At this point, the \emph{classical} Satake isomorphism is used in \emph{op.~cit.}, leading to complicated expressions involving Kazhdan--Lusztig polynomials, which need to be computed on a case-by-case basis.
 However, his method can treat certain non-spherical cases, which at the present falls outside the conjectural framework of \cite{BZSV}.